Unaffordable housing is defined as being forced to spend more than a third of your income on housing.

 Additionally, individuals earning “moderate incomes” who are successful renters find themselves challenged to buy a home, given the barriers to saving appropriately for a down payment.

-Helping to solve these problems is the driving force behind our Homeless to Housing, Homeownership, and Financial Literacy programs.
+Helping to solve these problems is the driving force behind our Homeless to Housing and Asset Building programs.

 - Assist our workforce whom are experiencing economic hardship